An orientation to the Community Sacred Fire Ceremony

 • Approach with respect, humility and a willingness to heal with all aspects of the ceremony including preparation, during and after.

 • We don’t step on or over anything around the ceremonial space, including wood, water, smudge, tools etc. We attempt to walk in conscious awareness of our surroundings.
-This tangible act not putting ourselves above anything reminds us to not believe we are better than anything else, more significant, powerful or important.
+This tangible act of not putting ourselves above anything reminds us to not believe we are better than anything else, more significant, powerful or important.

 • We don’t drop anything to do with the ceremony.